SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 OK
 ```

-Here's another example authentication flow, for a global account with the subdomain "sap-developer-advocates-free-tier", where the user has chosen to use single sign on (SSO) with the browser:
+Here's another example authentication flow, for a global account with the subdomain "sap-developer-advocates-free-tier", where the user has chosen to use single sign on (SSO) with the browser, using the `--sso manual` parameter:

 ```text
 user: user $ btp login --sso manual